 A Top Rated Dental Practice Serving Virginia

-Virginia Dental Crowns Specialist
+Dental Crowns Specialist in Falls Church, Virginia

 Crowns and bridges are a means to restore damage to teeth or to replace missing teeth.
 A crown, also known as a “cap”, covers the surface of a tooth that has experienced a considerable degree of damage.
 This functions to strengthen the tooth and also considerably improves the alignment, shape and overall appearance.

 Crowns serve a variety of purposes, including the following: